Failure of weak-type endpoint restriction estimates for quadratic manifolds: Background and proof outline

 Restriction estimates for quadratic manifolds are most commonly studied in the codimension one case, in particular when $\mathcal{M}$ is a paraboloid or sphere.
 While the higher codimension case is also an area of active research, it is less well-understood.
 The current best restriction estimates for quadratic manifolds appear in a recent paper of Gan, Guth, and Oh~\cite{GGO23}.
-In general, the estimates they prove are difficult to compute, but for certain $n$-dimensional quadratic manifolds of codimension two, they prove $L^p \to L^p$ restriction estimates when $p \ge \frac{2(n+2) + 2}{n} + O(n^{-2}).$
+These estimates are complicated to state in general, but for certain $n$-dimensional quadratic manifolds of codimension two, they prove $L^p \to L^p$ restriction estimates when $p \ge \frac{2(n+2) + 2}{n} + O(n^{-2}).$ It is known that many quadratic manifolds will have restriction endpoints above the dimensionally optimal restriction endpoint $\frac{2d}{n}$.
+In the case codimension one or two, there are conjectures classifying which quadratic manifolds should satisfy the dimensionally optimal restriction estimates,

-Our result concerns the failure of $L^p \to L^{2d/n, \infty}$ restriction estimates for an $n$-dimensional quadratic manifold in $\R^d$.
-For many such manifolds, it already known that the extension operator is not bounded $L^p \to L^q$ for some $q > \frac{2d}{n}$ and any $p$, in which case the weak-type endpoint bound clearly must fail as well.
-To clarify when our results may be relevant, we will briefly discuss when we know or expect extension estimates to fail for some $q > \frac{2d}{n}$.